 The center portion of the bow where the hand exerts pressure during the draw.

-: The arrangement of the end of arrows on the target face after they have been shot.
-Typical all arrows in the end are close to each other
+The arrangement of the end of arrows on the target face after they have been shot.

 The act of maintaining the bow and arrow in a stable position at full draw prior to release.

 The feather at right angle to the slit in the nock of the arrow and usually a different color from the remaining feathers.
 AKA: cock feather.

 When the bow shoots with a jar to the bow hand

 A contact point on the bowstring for the archer's lips to touch as to insure consistency and accuracy of the anchor point